 Canter’s Innovative Classroom

 Canter’s program takes accelerated students and helps them dig deeper into complex subjects.
 Each year, Canter’s students pick a classroom theme.
 Last year, the theme was “Government”.
-The class met the Stafford County Mayor and even visited the White House.
+The class met with mayors and even visited the White House.
 A teacher at the Merit School in Stafford, Virginia, Canter makes engaging field trips a common practice in her classroom.
 In her white paper, which carries the same name as her innovative classroom, Canter explains the method behind her process:

 “I have found that by establishing effective classroom management and using evolved methods of instruction, students can be successful.”